Textualize/textual/docs/how-to/package-with-hatch.md

 ### More on naming

 Note how Hatch replaced the space in the project name with a hyphen (i.e. `textual-calculator`), but the directory in src with an underscore (i.e. `textual_calculator`).
 This is because the directory in `src` contains the Python module, and a hyphen is not legal in a Python import.
-The name of the top level directory is typically the name of the (pip installable) project.
+The top-level directory doesn't have this restriction and uses a hyphen, which is more typical for a directory name.

 Bear this in mind, if your project name contains spaces.